Your GP team is a vital part of your asthma care

 Your GP, and your asthma nurse, both play an important role working alongside you to look after your asthma.
 For example they can:

-- Prescribe preventers to prevent asthma symptoms, and life-saving reliever medicines for your asthma
+- Prescribe preventer inhalers to prevent asthma symptoms, and reliever medicines for when you get asthma symptoms

 - Review your asthma and the medicines you’re taking on a regular basis to make sure you’re on the lowest dose possible to stay well

-- Show you the best way to take your inhalers so you get the full benefit from them
+- Show you the best way to use your inhalers so you get the full benefit from them

 - Make sure your written asthma action plan is up to date